Holic75/SolastaExtraContent/README.md

 # Extra Content for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-This mod adds Arcane Knight fighter archetype and following spells:
+This mod adds Gnome race, Arcane Knight fighter archetype and following spells:

 Cantrips: Vicious Mockery, Sunlight Blade, Shillelagh, Touch of Frost, Air Blast, Sound Burst.